-The Robert H. Lustig Research Foundation is supporting innovation in the food & beverage industry and working with entrepreneurs who are thinking outside of the box and reimagine a new product that delivers an experience like juice, without the juice, but with equal (or improved) nutrition… a “non-juice, juice-like beverage.”
+The Robert H. Lustig Research Foundation is supporting innovation in the food & beverage industry and working with entrepreneurs who are thinking outside of the box and reimagining new products that deliver an experience like juice, without the juice, but with equal (or improved) nutrition… a “non-juice, juice-like beverage.”

 What are the healthy components of juice (minus the sugar)?
 It is a wide range of vitamins, minerals, and other phytonutrients, such as flavonoids and antioxidants, which are well known for their anti-inflammatory properties.
 Are there other plant-based sources of these same properties?
 The answer is yes.
 And the advantage of looking beyond fruit in the plant world is that we can find (and mine) these same substances without the accompanying sugar bolus.